emmabostian/fem-design-systems/docs/foundations-of-design.md

 #### White

-White is associated with purity, cleanliness, virtue an is typically seen used for healthcare websites.
+White is associated with purity, cleanliness, virtue and is typically seen used for healthcare websites.
 White can also represent goodness and angels.

 #### Gray